Skip to content

 }

 Form modifiers are registered through Magento's dependency injection system in etc/frontend/di.xml.
-The registration specifies which form (shipping or billing address) receives the modifier.
+The DI configuration specifies which address form - shipping or billing - receives the modifier.

-This example registers a modifier for the billing address form:
+The following di.xml example registers a modifier for the billing address form using the EavAttributeBillingAddressForm type.

 etc/frontend/di.xml